Thikkar/SpaceRocketGame/README.md

 # SpaceRocketGame
-A gamed based on Galaga, completed as a final project for CS211 at Northwestern University
+A game based on Galaga, completed as a final project for CS211 at Northwestern University

 Objective: Survive as long as possible.
 Shoot incoming asteroids, monsters, and enemy spaceships to gain points.
 Acquire health boosts to regenerate lost health.